chain-mage/dataviz-project-security-indexes/README.md

 ## Data

 For week 9, I have taken a hard pivot from my previous data set, due to incomplete data.
-I've shifted to a new data set on global Cyber Security salaries, which can also be found on[Kaggle](https://www.kaggle.com/datasets/deepcontractor/cyber-security-salaries).
-It contains the following attributes for each country:
+I've shifted to a new data set on global Cyber Security salaries, which can also be found on [Kaggle](https://www.kaggle.com/datasets/deepcontractor/cyber-security-salaries).
+It contains the following attributes for each job and position:

-* Cybersecurity Exposure Index (CEI): Measures a country's exposure to cybersecurity risks.
-* Global Cyber Security Index (GCI): Ranks countries based on their cybersecurity commitment on a global scale.
-* National Cyber Security Index (NCSI): Reflects national capacity to handle cyber threats.
-* Digital Development Level (DDL): Indicates the level of digital development and technology penetration.
+* work_year: The year the salary data corresponds to.
+* experience_level: The level of experience of the employee.
+* employment_type: The type of employmentFull-Time, Part-Time, etc.
+* job_title: The specific title of the job.
+* salary: The salary amount as reported in the currency of the respective job.
+* salary_currency: The currency in which the salary is reported.
+* salary_in_usd: The salary amount converted to USD for standardization.
+* employee_residence: The country where the employee resides.
-* Country: The name or code of the country.
+* remote_ratio: The percentage of the job done remotely.
+0% for fully on-site, 100% for fully remote.
-* Region: The geographical region the country belongs to.
+* company_location: The country where the company is headquartered.
+* company_size: The size of the company, Small (S), Medium (M), or Large (L).

 This visualization project will be valuable for cybersecurity professionals, policymakers, and researchers.
 For cybersecurity professionals, it helps identify where they would make more money or have more room to negotiate slaries.
 Policymakers can use the data to assess their country’s investment in cyber security within the private sector.
 I plan to focus on visualizing the average salaries of cyber positions across the globe for various size companies.

 ## Questions & Tasks

-The following tasks and questions will drive the visualization and interaction decisions for this project:
+* The following tasks and questions will drive the visualization and interaction decisions for this project:

-* How do different regions compare in terms of their Cybersecurity Exposure Index (CEI), Global Cyber Security Index (GCI), and National Cyber Security Index (NCSI)?

-* What is the relationship between a region’s Digital Development Level (DDL) and its cybersecurity indices?
+* How do salaries compare across different employee residence countries and company locations?

+* How do salaries vary across companies of different sizes (Small, Medium, Large)?

-* Are there any regions where high cybersecurity risks (CEI) are accompanied by strong national policies (NCSI)?
+* Are there any job titles, experience levels, or geographic regions with particularly high salaries that stand out as outliers?

-* Are the different regional correlations among the indexes?

-* Can we identify outlier regions where the cybersecurity indices (CEI, GCI, NCSI) do not follow global trends?

-* Which regions have a particularly high National Cyber Security Index (NCSI) compared to the Global Cyber Security Index (GCI)?
+* Do certain job titles or sectors within the cybersecurity domain consistently pay more?

+* Are there significant correlations between factors such as experience level, remote work, and salary?

 ## Sketches

-I've created and modified two different sketches.
-The first a radar chart as an example allowing users to compare two different countries indexes.
-The two quadrilaterals would be overlayed one another and be two different colors.
-This would allow us to make direct comparisons between countries.
+The sketches that I created for the previous data set are still apliccable, but withe different labels of course.
+TFor example the radar chart would allow us to make comparisons of remote work, experience level, and salary, and employment type (eployment type ranging from contract/part-time/fulltime) between different job titles and positons.

 ![Radar Sketch](https://github.com/user-attachments/assets/dbd36f86-1eae-4454-bb65-fb675148283b)

-The second is a scaterplot using marker, x position, and y position to show comparissons and correlations between two attributes among all of the regions.
-Color could also possibly be added to this using gradients, but that may not convey very well.
+This scatterplot uses marker shape, x-position, and y-position to explore the relationship between remote work percentage (remote_ratio) and salaries.
+Marker shapes could specify specific job title or countries.

 ![Scatter Sketch](https://github.com/user-attachments/assets/e5a05714-0780-455f-aede-ccc0e8034917)

-Thirdly, I have a bubble chart using size, color, x, and y position likely to indicate 3 different attributes along with region using the color.
+The bubble chart could be modified in the following ways.
+This bubble chart could use x-position, y-position, bubble size, and color to compare job titles.
+The x-axis could represent average salaries, the y-axis the percentage of remote work, and bubble size the frequency of that job title in the dataset.
+Each bubble color could represent company size (Small/Medium/Large).

 ![Bubble Sketch](https://github.com/user-attachments/assets/52723e2e-5dcc-4edb-a758-60022fc8d796)